mcollier/azure-functions-private-storage/README.md

 There are a few important details about the configuration of the function:

 - Virtual network trigger support must be enabled in order for the function to trigger based on resources using a private endpoint
 - In order to make [calls to a resource using a private endpoint](https://docs.microsoft.com/azure/azure-functions/functions-networking-options#azure-dns-private-zones), it is necessary to integrate with Azure DNS Private Zones.
-Therefore, it is necessary to configure the app to use a specific Azure DNS server, and also route all network traffic into the virtual network.
-This is accomplished by setting the following application settings:
+Therefore, it is necessary to configure the app to use a specific Azure DNS server.
+This is accomplished by setting `WEBSITE_DNS_SERVER` to 168.63.129.16 and `WEBSITE_VNET_ROUTE_ALL` to 1.
-  - _WEBSITE_DNS_SERVER_ - 168.63.129.16
-  - _WEBSITE_VNET_ROUTE_ALL_ - 1
+- Enable the application content to be accessible over the virtual network.
+This is accomplished by setting `WEBSITE_CONTENTOVERVNET` to 1.

 The function is configured to [run from a deployment package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).
 As such, the package is persisted in an Azure File share referenced by the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) application setting.

+For more information on restricting an Azure storage account to a virtual network for use with Azure Functions, please [refer to this official documentation](https://docs.microsoft.com/azure/azure-functions/configure-networking-how-to#restrict-your-storage-account-to-a-virtual-network).

 ### Azure Storage accounts

-There are four Azure Storage accounts used in this sample:
+There are three Azure Storage accounts used in this sample:

-- two storage accounts which use a private endpoint
+- a storage accounts which use a private endpoint for the Azure Functions runtime
-  - a storage account used by the Azure Functions runtime for metadata (as referenced by the [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) setting).
-  - a storage account with a blob container (container created by the ARM template)
+- a storage account with a private endpoint, which is set up with a blob container (created by the ARM template).
+This is the storage account on which the function triggers (blob trigger).
-- one storage account with no virtual network restrictions (indicated by the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) setting) will contain the application code.
 - one storage account used by the VM for diagnostics

 ### Azure CosmosDB